hastagAB/GSoC-2020/README.md

 <h2>3.
 Implementing Inverted Index with TF-IDF <img src="https://raw.githubusercontent.com/lhl/pusheen-stickers/master/gif/pusheen/144884865685780.gif" width="50"></h2>

-The main idea was to create an inverted index for all the license texts and then use TF-IDF score to detect the licenses.
+The main idea was to create an [Inverted Index](https://nlp.stanford.edu/IR-book/html/htmledition/a-first-take-at-building-an-inverted-index-1.html) for all the license texts and then use [TF-IDF](http://www.tfidf.com/) score to detect the licenses.
 This was supposed the decrease the detection time drastically and make agents faster.

 <img align="center" alt="Flowchart" src="https://i.ibb.co/yd5dTcK/Inv.jpg" width="500" />